 The first extended European contact with California Indians was in 1542 by Juan Cabrillo in the Channel Islands off Santa Barbara.
 He encountered people of the Chumash nation, perhaps the largest, most powerful, and "urban" tribes in California.
 Large numbers in close quarters would make the Chumash highly susceptible to smallpox, measles, and influenza, which have short incubation periods followed by intense, disabling, and usually fatal fevers.
 Yet Cabrillo described these tribes as healthy and prosperous along the entire Santa Barbara Channel coast.
 Cabrillo stayed with the Chumash for three months, so it is unlikely the Spanish would not have noticed these familiar plagues suddenly inflicting the Indians, but such was never noted in the record.
 It is doubtful that in only 20 years after Cortez had made his conquests in central Mexico (where smallpox had been devastating), these diseases could have spread 1,800 miles north across a desert, killed off large numbers of Indians, and then the tribe had recovered demographically, with Cabrillo noting no smallpox scars.
-Three later brief visits by Iberian explorers: Vizcaino, Gali, and Una muno provide no believable records of Indian contact.
+Three later brief visits by Iberian explorers: Vizcaino, Gali, and Unamuno provide no records of sufficient Indian contact to transmit disease.